From beginning to advanced sewing, patternmaking and draping;

 We are apparel people making your sewing dreams come true

 More than 6,000 persons have studied at the school since it opened its doors in April 2010.
 Most students come for a single class, from beginning sewing to patternmaking to apparel business.
 Others come to enroll for a career.
+Enrollees have graduated to work at apparel manufacturers across the United States and in Europe.
+Some have started their own clothing companies.

 Accreditation means PFI can soon offer financial aid and grants to its enrolled certificate career students.
 PFI also can accept 529 plans such as Oregon College Savings Plan funds, help foreign students with visas and pursue contracts and affiliations with welfare, rehabilitation, and other workforce development programs.
 Despite this, PFI’s motto remains “‘#schoolwithoutdebt”.
 PFI plans to remain an affordable option for apparel education.